folutade/KnowThatYouAnointed/content/posts/the-party.md

   When the **woman saw that the tree** was good for food, and that it **was a delight to the eyes**, and that the tree **was desirable** to make one wise, **she took some of its fruit and ate**; and she also **gave some to her husband with her, and he ate**.*

-* In the case of Kendrick's allegations against Drake, the forbidden fruit would seem to reprsent illicit sexual behavior with underage girls.
+* In the case of Kendrick's allegations against Drake, the forbidden fruit would seem to represent illicit sexual behavior with underage girls.

 {{< /details >}}